dortania/OpenCore-Post-Install/usb/manual/manual.md

 | 10 | Type C connector - USB 2.0 and USB 3.0 without Switch | Flipping the device **does** change the ACPI port. generally seen on 3.1/2 motherboard headers |
 | 255 | Proprietary connector | For Internal USB ports like Bluetooth |

 It should be coming full circle now, as you can see how our previous work with mapping out our ports works.

 #### Name

 The name property is actually the name of the USB port's dictionary, and is used solely for house keeping.
-Keep in mind every USb port you want to use needs to have its own unique USB port dictionary.
+Keep in mind every USB port you want to use needs to have its own unique USB port dictionary.

 The name itself holds no value besides showing up in IOReg and so this can be whatever you like.
 To keep this sane, we use the name already given by our ACPI tables(in this case HS01) but the name can be any 4 character entry.
 However do not go over this 4 char limit, as unintended side effects can happen.

 * Note: Those with AppleUSB20XHCIPort or AppleUSB30XHCIPort names for USB ports, you should choose a name easy to identify.
-On intel, this is HSxx for 2.0 personalities and SSxx for 3.0 personalities
+On Intel, this is HSxx for 2.0 personalities and SSxx for 3.0 personalities

 ![](../../images/post-install/manual-md/name.png)